Desalination: Vapor-compression distillation

 Vapor-compression evaporation involves using either a mechanical compressor or a jet stream to compress the vapor present above the liquid.
 The compressed vapor is then used to provide the heat needed for the evaporation of the rest of the sea water.
 Since this system only requires power, it is more cost effective if kept at a small scale.

 Membrane distillation

 Membrane distillation uses a temperature difference across a membrane to evaporate vapor from a brine solution and condense pure water on the colder side.
 The design of the membrane can have a significant effect on efficiency and durability.
 A study found that a membrane created via co-axial electrospinning of PVDF-HFP and silica aerogel was able to filter 99.99% of salt after continuous 30-day usage.

 Osmosis

 Reverse osmosis

-Schematic representation of a typical desalination plant using reverse osmosis.
+A schematic representation of a typical desalination plant using reverse osmosis.
 Hybrid desalination plants using liquid nitrogen freeze thaw in conjunction with reverse osmosis have been found to improve efficiency.